canonical/charm-relation-interfaces/interfaces/forward_auth/v0/README.md

 - Is expected to provide a Policy Decision Point in IAP architecture
 - Must be able to authorize incoming HTTP requests.

-In the current architecture, [oathkeeper-operator](https://github.com/canonical/oathkeeper-operator) is the only known provider.

 ### Requirer

 - Is expected to be able to delegate authentication to an external service, e.g. with the use of Traefik ForwardAuth middleware
 - Is expected to transform incoming `forward_auth` data into relevant configuration (e.g. traefik routes).

-In the current architecture, [traefik-k8s-operator](https://github.com/canonical/traefik-k8s-operator) is the only requirer, however nginx can be considered as its equivalent for machine charms.

 ## Relation Data